Updated on by Asher Fergusson

 Bangkok also has an incredibly sophisticated intra-city train and subway system, as well as a network of river ferries that can be convenient (and an interesting experience).
 Uber is available and popular in both Bangkok and Chiang Mai, too.
 In most other parts of the country, a variety of taxis, tuk-tuks, motorcycle taxis, and songthaews (local buses) are usually available.

 While tuk-tuks are the quintessential transportation of Southeast Asia, they’re mainly used by tourists and are rarely the cheapest option.
-For visitors who know how to ride a scooter, picking up a rental is another a popular way of getting around.
+For visitors who know how to ride a scooter, picking up a rental is another popular way of getting around.

 5) Are there ATMs?